 distrib() for normal distribution calculations.
 The portion of the R Guide related to

 distrib() will be provided on the quiz.
 Any material in the module readings and videos (specifically questions on the preparation guides), exercises (most completed in class), or review exercises may be on the quiz.

 - [5%] Five multiple choice questions.
 These are primarily definitions or symbols.

 - [8%] Two short answer essay (2-4 sentences) questions all from the Module 11 (Linear Regression) preparation guide.

 - [22%] Normal distribution calculation questions (that will use

-- [16%] Calculations from a two-way frequency table (row-, column-, and table-proportions as necessary) … like this (and others, but you won’t have to do the R work) in Module 10 (Bivariate EDA – Categorical).
+- [16%] Calculations from a two-way frequency table (row-, column-, and table-percentages as necessary) … like this (and others, but you won’t have to do the R work) in Module 9 (Bivariate EDA – Categorical).

-- Reviewing what you did on the exercises.
-I would carefully compare your answers to the answer keys that are now available.
-Also pay close attention to the “notes” that I have placed in yellow boxes in the answer keys.
+- Reviewing your work on the module exercises.
+Carefully compare your answers to the answer keys available on each module page, paying close attention to the “notes” in yellow boxes.

-- Practice more exercises, either in the “more as time permits” links for some modules or in the review exercises (many of these are old test questions) for all modules.
-Focus on questions that are similar to the ones linked to in the list above.
+- Practice more exercises, either in the “more as time permits” links or in the review exercises (many of these are old test questions) for all modules.
+Focus on questions that are similar to those linked to above.

 - Study your module preparation guide notes carefully.
 Augment them by rereading portions of the reading where your notes are poor.

-- Start practicing early so that if you have questions you can get help from me or from the tutors (who have tutor hours on the Monday and the Tuesday before the quiz).
+- Start practicing early so that if you have questions you can get help from me or from the tutors.

 Please let me know if you have any questions about this quiz.